Nakkisar/TORPPA90/README.md

 This substitution matrix is asymmetrical and reflects inequality of forward and reverse substitutions with respect to the maintenance of local 3D structures within protein sequences.

-BLAST+ pdbaa searches were performed using the preformatted database avalaible here: https://ftp.ncbi.nlm.nih.gov/blast/db/pdbaa.tar.gz
+BLAST+ pdbaa searches were performed using the preformatted database available here: https://ftp.ncbi.nlm.nih.gov/blast/db/pdbaa.tar.gz